sjfke/nonbleedingedge/cheatsheets/python.rst

 * `Anaconda offers the easiest way to perform Python/R data science <https://www.anaconda.com/>`_
 * `RealPython - Your Python Coding Environment on Windows: Setup Guide <https://realpython.com/python-coding-setup-windows/>`_

-To choose which installed version to run, see ``App Execution Aliases`` but this is Windows version dependent, so first try:
+Choosing which installed version to run, is controlled with *App Execution Aliases*

-    * `How to manage App Execution Aliases on Windows 11/10 <https://www.thewindowsclub.com/manage-app-execution-aliases-on-windows-10>`_

-If that fails, try:

 .. code-block:: console

     1. Press "Windows + I" and select "Apps > Advanced app settings";
     2. Under "Choose where to get apps", change the selection to the desired one

+If that fails, try:

+    * `How to manage App Execution Aliases on Windows 11/10 <https://www.thewindowsclub.com/manage-app-execution-aliases-on-windows-10>`_

 =====================
 Example Python Script